The browser never completely clears the cache

 I think the culprit here is the WebView, and maybe...
 IndexedDB or similar?
 The only way I found to delete that strange cache, is to clear all the Privacy Browser data through Android settings.
 Other WebView based browsers do the same thing (Lightning).
 Can you investigate on this?
 Thanks!

-#2 Updated by Soren Stoutner almost 2 years ago
+#2 Updated by Soren Stoutner about 2 years ago

 There appears to be no way to delete these cached files.
 A bug report has been filed with Google: https://code.google.com/p/android/issues/detail?id=233826&thanks=233826&ts=1486670530.

-#4 Updated by Soren Stoutner almost 2 years ago
+#4 Updated by Soren Stoutner about 2 years ago

 - Status changed from In Progress to Closed